leo-bauer/personal_website2/research.md

 ### Works in Progress

-1. "Explaining Informant Recruitment Tactics by Coercive Insitutions in Autocracies."
+1. "Explaining Informant Recruitment Tactics by Coercive Institutions in Autocracies."
 2025.
 Early draft.

 2. "Media Manipulation Strategies During Protest in Autocracies: Evidence from the German Democratic Republic."
 2025.
 Working paper.